 A continuing care retirement community, like Abernethy Laurels, offers a much safer environment.
-Home interior features (grab bars), emergency pendants, easily accessible doors, help create a practical space for older adults.
+Emergency pendants, easily accessible doors and grab bars are a few home interior feature that help create a practical space for older adults.
 Having staff support as needed is reassuring to you and your adult children who may not be readily available or nearby.

 “It truly is a gift to your children,” says Rob.
 “Your children will find comfort in knowing that you have a support system close by.
 Adult children tell us frequently how thankful they are that their parent(s) are moving to our community.”

 Even if you’re not quite ready to move out of your home, taking the time to find out what is available will help you get prepared for a move that ideally will enhance your future.

 Call us today at 828-465-8519 to learn more!